Edwin-Sanchez2003/signal-fft/README.md

   * signal object has functions to return the signal with different representations.
 * make a facade around matplotlib for signals, providing plotting options for signals.
 * add open-source license to repo.
+* add amplitude as a vector (for dynamic adjustments of amplitude)
+* add frequency as a vector (foy dynamic adjustments of frequency)
+* add in phase? (not sure how...)
+* when building a signal, structure code so that you can choose the complexity of the data you're representing:
+  * a *simple* amplitude is just a scalar value - it's constant for the whole time you're using it.
+  * a *dynamic* amplitude is a vector that is the same length as the time vector - it
+* add in error messages to warn user that what they're doing violates certain signal rules:
+  * nyquist rate (ie. sample rate is too low).
+* add support for both simple signals and IQ version of signal (different representations)
+* add support for multiple time units (seconds, miliseconds/microseconds, etc)
+* add support for setting time start and stop.
+* allow multiple signals to be composed
+  * Signal duration for generation, and then padding at start and stop.
+  * All signals must be sampled at the same rate to be composed, or they will not be able to be added together...
+* add support to export the data into a certain file format.
+* include spectrogram, waterfall plot, and constellation plot